hrax/now-eslint/README.md

 Execute `npm link eslint` command to link the eslint dependency to your global eslint installation; local eslint dependency is not provided.

+## Setup

+Execute `npm run generate` command to generate basic set of table configuration for the configured instance.

 Rename `config.json-example` to `config.json` and modify it as follows:
 - `domain`: url to the service now domain; must end with "/"
 - `username`: username to connect as (it is best to use **read only admin account**; if not available role access to sys_update_set and sys_update_xml tables is needed)